If you have type 1 or type 2 diabetes, your risk of diabetic retinopathy increases during pregnancy.

 After your appointment

-We will send a letter about your test results to you, your GP, and the person who referred you for eye screening.
+We will send a letter about your test results to:

 You will get this letter within 3 weeks of your test.
 It will explain your results and next steps.